 6.34.1 Applicability to language

-The vulnerability of a mismatch in type expectations as described in ISO/IEC TR 24772-1:2019 subclause 6.34 exists in Python.
+The vulnerability of a mismatch in type expectations as described in ISO/IEC 24772-1 subclause 6.34 exists in Python.
 An argument passed to a Python function may be of a type that does not match the needs of operations performed by the function on the formal parameter, resulting in a run-time exception.
 The other vulnerability of a mismatch in parameter numbers does not exist in Python, as Python checks the number of arguments passed.
 Variable numbers of positional and keyword arguments are supported by Python, but the method of accessing the arguments ensures that all access arguments exist.

 Python supports the following argument structures: